-On-campus and off-campus jobs pay at least the Federal minimum-wage to students demonstrating need for income while in school and who possess usable skills for on-campus and off-campus positions.
+On-campus and off-campus jobs pay at least the Federal minimum wage to students demonstrating a need for income while in school and who possess usable skills for on-campus and off-campus positions.
 Federal College Work-Study is awarded to students who indicated interested in work programs on the FAFSA.
-If you did not receive Federal Work Study on your award notice, you may apply in the Office of Financial Aid.
+If you did not receive Federal Work-Study on your award notice, you can complete your application in the Office of Financial Aid.
 There is limited funding available for this program.